Five Biggest Cheltenham Gambles

 Owner Phil Williams landed £900,000 with bets of his own, and others connected to the stable also bagged huge sums.

-Son Of Flicka hasn’t won in 14 subsequent starts, but he delivered on the day when the money was down and that was all that mattered.
+Son Of Flicka didn’t win again for over three years, but he delivered on the day when the money was down and that was all that mattered.

 Legendary trainer Martin Pipe pulled-off a number of gambles at the Cheltenham Festival during his illustrious career, and Unsinkable Boxer was one of the biggest when running out the facile winner of the ultra-competitive Pertemps Final.